“Without music, life would be a mistake.”

 - Communication – being able to work with a partner or in a group to compose or perform, discuss ideas and help and support each other.

-At St. Michael’s we are so lucky to have specialist teachers who help our children reach their full potential, whether that is playing an instrument such as the clarinet glockenspiel, or singing and having the chance to perform in school and at external events.
+At St. Michael’s we are so lucky to have specialist teachers who help our children reach their full potential, whether that is playing an instrument such as the ukulele, glockenspiel, or singing and having the chance to perform in school and at external events.

-Choir Trip to the Philharmonic Hall
+Year 5 Trip to the Philharmonic Hall

 Resources: Music